The Endless Diet Chase

 My training approach during this period was equally misguided.
 The same "experts" convinced me to focus exclusively on "functional" training with kettlebells, clubs, and sandbags.
 I believed bench pressing would destroy my body and that exercises became more effective when performed in unstable positions because they would "recruit maximum muscle fibers."
 (Spoiler: they don't.)

-I honestly believed that any exercise was better if you figured out a way to do it on a bosu ball.
+I honestly believed that any exercise was better if you did it on a BOSU ball.
 That anybody doing curls was a vain idiot that didn’t understand how the body really worked.
 That every session had to be different because of “muscle confusion.”
-Meanwhile, I was swinging weights around with no thought as to what muscle I was training or any method to see if I was making progress.
+Meanwhile, I was swinging weights around with no thought as to what muscle I was training or how to measure progress.
 All the while pulverizing my joints in the process.

-And if HIIT training was supposedly the fat-loss holy grail, wouldn't it work even better after an 18-hour fast?
-So I'd fast as long as possible, train intensely, then gorge myself on "clean food" once daily—convinced I was optimizing every variable.
+And if HIIT was supposedly the fat-loss holy grail, wouldn't it work even better after an 18-hour fast?
+So I'd fast as long as possible, train intensely, then gorge on "clean food" once daily, convinced I was optimizing every variable.
 Yet somehow, I remained overweight.

 The Fundamental Principles I Finally Discovered